askfiy/nvim/README.md

 ## illustrate

-This is a Neovim configuration written in pure Lua, with good extensibility and a very easy-to-understand configuration (I refactored it entirely in Lua and made sure to remove all viml).
+This is a Neovim configuration written in pure Lua, with good extensibility and a very easy-to-understand configuration.

 Now it should be stable and fast, I do lazy loading for 99% of the plugins and it should start in between 20ms - 70ms depending on your PC's configuration.

 Really does it lightning fast ⚡️.

 ![](https://user-images.githubusercontent.com/81478335/160888684-419daafc-bdcd-48fd-af49-74950ebc0d21.png)

-With the completion of the refactoring, this configuration will be stable and long-term use.

 Currently, it supports the following languages: